PanelAlpha Documentation

 # Restoration Issues

-# Q: Restore fails with "Snapshot not found"
+# Restore Fails with "Snapshot Not Found"

 Solution:

-1. Verify snapshot exists:
+1. Verify the snapshot exists:

 sudo ./panelalpha-snapshot.sh --list-snapshots

-2. Check repository connection:
+2. Check the repository connection:

 sudo ./panelalpha-snapshot.sh --test-connection

-3. Use correct snapshot ID format:
+3. Use the correct snapshot ID format:

 # Correct format (use actual ID from list-snapshots)